RJ-Flash/construction-ai-platform/PROJECT_MEMORY.md

 - Implemented Documents page with grid/list views and DocumentUploadForm component
 - Implemented DocumentViewer for processing results visualization
 - Implemented Projects and ProjectDetails pages with comprehensive project management features
+- Implemented Estimations and EstimationDetails pages with cost estimation functionality

 ## Known Issues
 - Need to connect frontend components to actual backend services instead of mock data